andgordio/mockupless/docs/Courses/LayoutBasics/Style/text.md

 </iframe>

 1. Fork the [starting prototype](https://codepen.io/andgordy/pen/mYMNXo?editors=1000).
 It includes the required content and some necessary styles.
-2. Change the font family of the title, the subtitle and the intro paragraph to sans-serif.
+2. Change the font family of the title, the subtitle and the intro paragraph to `sans-serif`.
 3. Change the size of the title to 30px, the intro paragraph to 19px and the body of the article to 18px.
 4. Make the title bold.
 5. Change the color of the subtitle to #718096.